 Does the Tobacco- and Smoke-Free Binghamton University policy apply at University-sanctioned

 events or sporting activities occurring on off-campus property?

-or rules of the event coordinator or property manager of those locations.
+the policies or rules of the event coordinator or property manager of those locations.

 Are people permitted to use tobacco products at tailgates, sporting events and social

 Binghamton University understands that becoming tobacco free requires a change in

 thinking and that it may take time for the community to adjust to the University’s